Raphael-Boichot/Teardown-of-the-LaPochee-digital-camera-module/README.md

 Fun fact, "LaPochée" is probably a name designed to sound cute and French.
 It is an approximate translation of "The pocket" ("La Poche").
 It uses the same acute accent than in "Pokémon", just to annoy the English speakers.

-I do not own the user manual but I am in search for it (feel free to contact me if you have one or a scan).
+I do not own the user manual but I am in search for it (feel free to contact me if you have one or a scan, I would be glad to credit you).

 But I guess you landed here for some good old vintage electronic porn and not to read a draw my life.
 Let's dive into the beast !